LeoJuguet/report-internship2024/report.typ

   inset: 1em,
 )[
   *The intuition*:
-  The representation with 3 segments, has two "movable" bounds $b_1$, $b_2$, in lot of cases, the center is not initialized.
-So the extremities contains more precise information.
+  The representation with three segments has two "movable" bounds, $b_1$ and $b_2$.
-  We want avoid to lose it, so we extends the extremities segments to the middle only when we are sure that the bounds is always included in the interval set.
+  In many cases, the center segment is not initialized, meaning that the extremities contain more precise information.
+To avoid losing this information, we extend the extremity segments toward the middle only when we are certain that the bounds will always be included in the defined interval.
 ]